 ACTFL Proficiency Guidelines

-SURVIVAL language is the criterion, not sustained conversation.
-A native speaker accustomed to foreigners can understand pronunciation.
-Intermediate speakers have only minimal control of major grammatical structures; but they can say a lot of things — not just a few — simply, and a whole range of personal-welfare things.
+SURVIVAL language is the criterion for this level.
+A native speaker accustomed to foreigners can understand the intermediate speaker.
+Intermediate speakers have only little control of major grammatical structures; but they can say a lot of things — not just a few — simply, and a whole range of personal-welfare things.
 With limited vocabulary, they can handle the three phases: get into, through, and out of a practical situation (for example, get a hotel room or a taxi, find out closing times, order a basic meal, etc.).